CellCycleGAN: Spatiotemporal Microscopy Image Synthesis of Cell Populations using Statistical Shape Models and Conditional GANs: Conclusions

 \section{Conclusions}

 In this contribution we present a new framework for the synthesis of artificial 2D+t microscopy images of fluorescently labeled cell nuclei.
-The simulation involves temporally changing statistical shape models to generate synthetic shapes of various cell morphologies observed throughout the miotic cycle.
+The simulation involves temporally changing statistical shape models to generate synthetic shapes of various cell morphologies observed throughout the mitotic cycle.
 To generate realistically looking synthetic objects, we train a conditional GAN with the possibility to control both stage-dependent appearance and the intensity of the synthetic images.
 Initially, we create single-cell video snippets and assemble larger images including a simple movement simulation, repulsive object interactions and postprocessing.

 While the single-cell snippets nicely resemble the appearance of real microscopy images, the assembled multi-cell images still look somewhat artificial.
-This could be compensated, \eg, by directly generating an entire multi-cell frame or using an additional unpaired style transfer as a postprocessing step to further push the level of realism.
+This could be compensated, \eg, by exploiting the fully-convolutional GAN architecture for generating an entire multi-cell frame, using an additional unpaired style transfer as a postprocessing step or by incorporating spatiotemporal constraints to further push the level of realism.
 Very short cell cycle stages like the prophase are underrepresented in the training data set and are not yet realistic enough.
 We would thus have to enlarge the training database or rely on balanced sampling strategies instead.
-Future work includes the extension to 3D+t, where annotated training data is even harder to get.
+Future work includes modeling more complex cell shapes and the extension to 3D+t, where annotated training data is even harder to get.
 Furthermore, the investigation of unsupervised and continuous identification of the stage transitions would get rid of the required manually identified stages, \eg, using combinations of GANs and LSTM networks.